 Attorney General Ken Paxton today praised a ruling by a panel of the U.S. Court of Appeals for the 5th Circuit that upholds all but application of one word of Senate Bill 4, a common-sense measure that bans sanctuary cities in Texas.
-The Legislature enacted the law earlier this year to set a statewide policy of cooperation with federal immigration authorities enforcing the nation’s immigration laws.
+The Legislature enacted the law last year to set a statewide policy of cooperation with federal immigration authorities enforcing the nation’s immigration laws.

 “I’m pleased the 5th Circuit recognized that Senate Bill 4 is lawful, constitutional and protects the safety of law enforcement officers and all Texans,” Attorney General Paxton said.
 “Enforcing immigration law prevents the release of individuals from custody who have been charged with serious crimes.
 Dangerous criminals shouldn’t be allowed back into our communities to possibly commit more crimes.”